 Sales and Marketing

 Citrix markets and licenses its products and services through multiple channels worldwide, among them value-added resellers (VARs), independent software vendors (ISVs), direct through the Web, and original equipment manufacturers (OEMs).
 These distribution channels are managed by Citrix's global sales and services organizations, which provide training and certification to integrators, VARs, and consultants for products and services.
-One distributor, Ingram Micro, accounted for 16% of Citrix's net revenues in 2012.
+One distributor, Ingram Micro, accounted for 14% of Citrix's net revenue in 2013.

 Mergers and Acquisitions

-In early 2013 it acquired Redwood City, California-based mobile device management (MDM) leader Zenprise.
-Citrix plans to integrate Zenprise with its own products to form a single, integrated enterprise product line for managing mobile devices, apps, and data.
+In 2014 it purchased Framehawk, which provides virtual desktop and application optimization for mobile devices.
+Early the previous year it acquired Redwood City, California-based mobile device management (MDM) leader Zenprise.
+Citrix integrated Zenprise with its own products to form a single, integrated enterprise product line for managing mobile devices, apps, and data.

 In 2011 Citrix bought Germany-based software-as-a-service (SaaS) provider Netviewer to expand its online services presence in Europe.
 Netviewer served clients in a range of industries in Austria, the Benelux region, France, Germany, Italy and Spain, Switzerland, and the UK.
 Citrix also bought Kaviza and RingCube in 2011, adding desktop virtualization technology that complemented its XenDesktop product line.